NVIDIA/OpenSeq2Seq/docs/sources/source/speech-commands.rst

 The ability to recognize spoken commands with high accuracy can be useful in a variety of contexts.
 To this end, Google recently released the Speech Commands dataset (see `paper <https://arxiv.org/abs/1804.03209>`_), which contains short audio clips of a fixed number of command words such as "stop", "go", "up", "down", etc spoken by a large number of speakers.
 To promote the use of the set, Google also hosted a `Kaggle competition <https://www.kaggle.com/c/tensorflow-speech-recognition-challenge>`_, in which the winning team attained a multiclass accuracy of 91%.

-We started by experimenting with applying OpenSeq2Seq's existing image classification models on mel spectrograms of the audio clips and found that they worked surprisingly well.
+We experimented with applying OpenSeq2Seq's existing image classification models on mel spectrograms of the audio clips and found that they worked surprisingly well.
 Adding data augmentation further improved the results.

 #######